Construction Site Accidents

 Jonah Flynn, a Portland workplace injury attorney, has been involved in a host of construction site accident litigation and understands the details of large and small construction projects and the dangers present to those working in the construction industry.
 Prior to opening Flynn Law Firm, Jonah represented contractors in construction litigation.

 A employee may be able to take legal action against others with responsibility on a construction site including managers, general contractors, subcontractors, or equipment manufacturers.
 When a worksite accident happens, others can be held accountable for not providing proper safety measures to an employee.

 In most construction projects, many different contractors are involved.
 If any contractor other than the direct employer has any accountability for the injuries sustained by a worker, full damages can be recovered.
 In the same sense, if a defective machine, tool or other device causes some sort of injury, a harmed worker can be fully compensated.

 While almost any type of workplace can offer unexpected accident risks, it is the responsibility of the employer to make sure that those risks are kept as minimal as possible.

-If you have suffered injuries as the result of a Georgia construction accident, Jonah Flynn, an experienced Atlanta construction accident and construction injury can help you understand your rights.
+If you have suffered injuries as the result of a Oregon construction accident, Jonah Flynn can help you understand your rights.
 Unlike most other personal injury attorneys, Jonah Flynn has actually represented general contractors and subcontractors in construction litigation, and understands the complexities and nuances of large and small projects.
-He will put this experience to work for you in your Georgia worksite injury claim to make sure you get full compensation for your workplace accident case.
-The Flynn Law Firm represents construction workers in Savannah, Chatham County, Atlanta, and across the country.
+He will put this experience to work for you in your injury claim to make sure you get full compensation for your workplace accident case.
+Call 503-303-0600 for a free consultation.